-- Where deemed necessary, the child in consultation with parents may be referred for counselling.
+- Where deemed necessary, the child in consultation with parents may be referred for counselling or play therapy.

-- The parents of the pupils concerned will be advised to contact the local Gardai if appropriate.
+- The parents of the pupils concerned will be advised to contact the local Gardaí (juvenile liaison officer) if appropriate.

-- Where deemed necessary, the child in consultation with parents may be referred for counselling.
+- Where deemed necessary, the child in consultation with parents may be referred for counselling or play therapy.
 They may need to learn other ways of meeting their needs without violating the rights of others.
 Empathy awareness needs to be developed.

 - Clinical referral and assessment may be necessary.

-- Staged approach - class support, school support (as per Continuum-Behavioural, Emotional and Social Difficulties- NEPS)
+- Staged approach -class approach, school support (as per Continuum-Behavioural, Emotional and Social Difficulties - NEPS).